mlph-thalia/Pet-Grooming-Booking/README.md

 MongoDB (for service bookings)
 PNPM (as the package manager)

-create a .env file at the root file and add this secret number MONGODB_URI=mongodb+srv://thaliaebus:0qC6149lYIDiPLJm@cluster0.rvmhczj.mongodb.net/?retryWrites=true&w=majority&appName=Cluster0
+create a .env file at the root file and message me about the secret key in slacks!